 Take a trip up to the Troodos Mountains, where you’ll find surprisingly green and forested land and Kykkos, Cyprus’s main monastery.

-Explore Lefkosia, the largest town on Cyprus, with enough historical sites and museums to fill a day, plus good shopping.
-If you take your passports, you can cross the border into the Turkish part of town in North Cyprus.
+Explore Lefkosia, on the border of the northern and southern parts of Cyprus.
+This is the largest town in Cyprus, with enough historical sites and museums to fill a day, plus good shopping.
+You can also head into the Turkish side of town.

 In the east of the island, visit Curium, with the best amphitheatre on the island – the Magic Dancing Waters Live Show will amaze younger kids.